amaralluiz/amaralluiz/README.md

 I'm looking for a mentor right now, so if you know anyone please contact me.

+I have a blog where I write about programming and carreer: www.amaralluiz.dev

 ### Currently studying :book:
 - PHP
 - JavaScript